Andrew Bobola: Life

+In contrast to the above, a Russian examination of Bobola's corpse in January 1923 found no traces of gross mechanical violence on the surviving parts of the corpse that could establish cause of death.

 Veneration

 Bobola's body was originally buried in the Jesuit church in Pinsk.
 It was later moved to their church in Polotsk.
 By the beginning of the 18th century, however, nobody knew where Bobola's body was buried.
 In 1701 Father Martin Godebski, S.J., the rector of the Pinsk College, reputedly had a vision of Bobola.
 This caused him to order a search for the body.
 It was reportedly found completely incorrupt, which is recognized by the Church and its supporters as evidence of holiness.
-In 1719 the casket was officially reopened and the body was inspected by qualified medical personnel (five physicians and pharmacists).
-It was reportedly still completely incorrupt: pliable and with soft flesh.

 On 23 June 1922, the coffin with the relics of Andrew Bobola was opened in Polotsk and an examination was carried out.
 In December 1922, the coffin with the corpse of Andrew Bobola was delivered to Moscow and placed in the hall of the Popular Exhibition on Health Protection of the People's Commissariat for Health.
 In January 1923, he was examined by a special commission and an act was drawn up, according to which the corpse of Andrew Bobola is a naturally mummified corpse, which is in the stage of slow decomposition.
-No traces of gross mechanical violence that could establish the cause of death of the deceased were found on the surviving parts of the corpse.
 The results of the examinations were published in 1924 in the journal Revolution and Church.
 Later described by an American journalist as a "remarkably well-preserved mummy", to the Museum of Hygiene of People's Commissioners of Health in Moscow.
 The whereabouts of the remains were not known to the Catholic authorities, and Pope Pius XI charged the Papal Famine Relief Mission in Russia, headed by American Jesuit Father Edmund A. Walsh, with the task of locating and "rescuing" them.
 In October 1923—as a kind of "pay" for help during famine—the remains were released to Walsh and his assistant director, Father Louis J. Gallagher, S.J.
 Well-packed by the two Jesuits, they were delivered to the Holy See by Gallagher on All Saints' Day (1 November) 1923.
 In May 1924, the relics were installed in Rome's Church of the Gesù, the main church of the Society of Jesus.

 Since 19 June 1938 the body has been venerated at a shrine in Warsaw, with an arm remaining at the original shrine in Rome (see photo at left).

 Declared blessed by Pope Pius IX on 30 October 1853, Bobola was canonized by Pope Pius XI on 17 April 1938.
 His feast day was originally celebrated by the Jesuits on 23 May, but it is now generally celebrated on 16 May.
 In 2002, the Bishops' Conference of Poland declared Bobola a patron saint of Poland.